cucumber/ci-environment/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to Cucumber create-meta!
+Thank you for considering contributing to Cucumber ci-environment!

 ## Code of Conduct